cogentcore/core/README.md

 # TODO

-* fix the style-props context -- need an overall prop on objects -- in type presumably. completer needs to know about this too.  in mapview proximally.
-	+ have PropTag now in ki.  need to hook it into mapview from struct somehow.  look into sliceview for how we access the ki parent of slice -- do that..

 * closing multiple windows creates data races, and hangs, in gide at least..

 * gui for spell options.